hgaps/conflicts/README.md

 # conflicts

+Adding new insertion on top to have two areas with conflic - Local DD

 This is the conflicts projects - A
 This is the first local insertion - B
 This is the second local insertion - C